 Yes.
-Again, using either tooth-coloured material or porcelain, the dentist can change the shape or size of the tooth very slightly, closing the gap between the teeth.
+Again, using either tooth-colored material or porcelain, the dentist can change the shape or size of the tooth very slightly, closing the gap between the teeth.

 Will my tooth have to be drilled?

-Veneers usually need very little work on the tooth itself, and in many cases don’t even need an anaesthetic.
+Veneers usually need very little work on the tooth itself, and in many cases don’t even need an anesthetic.